Follow us on

 • Cancelletions will be communicated via email at least 2 hours before game time

-• Make-up Games may be scheduled by league discretion
+• Make-up Games may be scheduled by league discretion which may be at a different day of week and time

 9. League Governance